Merriam-Webster Online Dictionary

 SYNONIMS:

-freshen, recreate, refresh, refreshen, regenerate, rejuvenate, renew, restore, revitalize, revive
+freshen, recreate, refresh, refreshen, regenerate, rejuvenate, renew, restore, revitalize, revive3.

 to take a meal